djansen1987/SAJeSolar/README.md

 # **Installation**

 ### **Manual**
-- Copy directory `custom_components/esolar_greenheiss` to your `<config dir>/custom_components` directory.
+- Copy directory `custom_components/saj_esolar` to your `<config dir>/custom_components` directory.
 - Restart Home Assistant
-- Add an Integration and look for ESolar Greenheiss.
+- Add an Integration and look for SAJ ESolar.
 Then follow the configuration steps.

 # **Configuration**
 - Go to Integrations and click "Add Integration"